-- (1) has at least three members, a majority of whom are independent directors; and - (2) is chaired by an independent director, and disclose: - (3) the charter of the committee; - (4) the members of the committee; and - (5) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or - (b) if it does not have a risk committee or committees that satisfy (a) above, disclose that fact and the process it employs for overseeing the entity's risk management framework.
+- a) have a committee or committees to oversee risk, each of which: - 1. has at least three members, a majority of whom are independent directors; and - 2. is chaired by an independent director, and disclose:

+- 3. the charter of the committee: - 4. the members of the committee; and - 5. as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or - b) if it does not have a risk committee or committees that satisfy (a) above, disclose that fact and the processes it employs for overseeing the entity's risk management framework.